bartbutenaers/node-red-contrib-msg-size/README.md

 # node-red-contrib-msg-size
-A Node Red node for measuring flow message size.
+A Node Red node for measuring the message sizes (and throughput).

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):